mchozhang/expendibots/search/readme.md

 For example, the board with 2 black tokens on the upper left corner and 1 white tokens on upper right corner can be represented by `{(0, 0): "⚫, 2", (7, 7): "⚪, 1"}`.
-In python, we use a `set` to store the board dictionaries that we have explored to avoid duplicated states, and every state should also record its parent pointer and the last move it takes, so that we can trace back from the final state and find the path.
+In python, we use a `set` to store the board dictionaries that we have explored to avoid duplicated states, and every state should also record its parent pointer and the last action it takes, so that we can trace back from the final state and find the path.

 * Actions:
 The valid actions of a state consist of all the moves of movable stacks and booms of every white stack.
 We use a tuple to represent an action: